 “Grace is messy” has transformed in the past six years, from a slogan, to a concept, to an online community that goes much deeper than the blog.

-So this is a Christian community?
+People often ask if we are a Christian community?
 Sure.
-And we’re also atheists, agnostics, Protestants, Catholics, non-religious Jews, mystics, blacks, whites, straights, gays, transgenders, and everyone in-between.
+And we’re also atheists, agnostics, Protestants, Catholics, non-religious Jews, mystics, blacks, whites, straights, gays, transgendered, and everyone in-between.
 We’re not here to argue sacred vs. secular or Sunday vs. Monday.
 We’re less concerned with theological rightness and far more passionate about kindness.
 We’re here to encourage everyone who shows up, from all walks of life, to keep on keepin’ on in the constant push and pull of a life that is rarely ever easy.

 We find the love of Jesus on the other side of the tracks.